What is an LLC

 How to Form an LLC

-1. Choose your state – Generally, it is best to form an LLC in your ‘home state’ – the location where you live and your business is going to be based.
-If you are planning to conduct business in another state (besides your home state), you’ll need to register it as a “Foreign LLC” in the state you are transacting business in.
+1. Choose your state: Generally, it is best to form an LLC in your “home state” — which is the state in which you currently live and want to work from.
+If you are planning to conduct business in another state (besides your home state), note that you’ll need to register it as a “Foreign LLC” in the state you are transacting business in

-2. Name your business – Find and decide on a unique business name and ensure that it complies with all of the LLC regulations of your state.
-The name must include a designator which indicates it is an LLC, such as “Limited Liability Company,” “LLC” or “L.L.C.”
-(Example: My New Business, LLC)
+2. Name your business: Find and decide on a unique business name and ensure that it complies with all of the LLC regulations of your state.
+Among other requirements, this will require your name to include a designator that indicates it’s an LLC (e.g., “Limited Liability Company,” “LLC” or “L.L.C.”)

-4. File Articles of Organization – Articles of Organization (also called the Certificate of Formation or Certificate of Organization) is the document file with the state to officially form your LLC.
-You will generally complete this step on the Secretary of State’s website and pay a fee to file.
+4. File Articles of Organization: Articles of Organization (also called the Certificate of Formation or Certificate of Organization in some states) is the document you must file with your state in order to officially form your LLC.
+This typically involves navigating your Secretary of State’s website paying the relevant filing fee, though it can also often be filed by mail or delivered in-person if you prefer

-5. Create an LLC operating agreement – An LLC operating agreement outlines the ownership structure, member roles, operating procedures, and other general information that will be in the LLC members’ agreement.
-This document isn’t filed with the state.
-Rather, it’s a document that you will keep in your own records until it’s needed.
+5. Create an LLC operating agreement: An LLC operating agreement outlines the ownership structure, member roles, operating procedures, and other general information that will be in the LLC members’ agreement.
+While only mandatory in a handful of states, it’s still highly recommended that you create and keep this document in your own records

-6. Get an EIN (Employer Identification Number) – An EIN, or Employer Identification Number, is used by the US Internal Revenue Service (IRS) to verify and tax businesses.
-An EIN is also used to hire employees or open a business bank account.
-Once you’ve formed your LLC you can get your business’s new EIN number from the IRS website.
+6. Get an EIN (Employer Identification Number): An EIN, or Employer Identification Number, is used by the US Internal Revenue Service (IRS) for federal income tax purposes.
+While not a legally mandated step to form a business, obtaining an EIN from the IRS website is essential to be able to perform certain business functions, such as hire employees or open a business bank account

 After Forming Your LLC